popi-mkx3/popi_project/README.md

 ## <a name="team"></a> Meet the team !
 POPI was initially designed as part of our mechatronical engineering degree at IMT Mines d'Alès in France.
 Here is the team who started this project.
+If you want to contact us you can send us an email at popi.mkx3@gmail.com.

 <br>
 <p align="center"><b> Project Leader </b></p>
 <p align="center">